ButcherDing/ButcherDing/README.md

 - I made [this](https://ines-chuaqui-preview.netlify.app/) - repo [here](https://github.com/ButcherDing/ines-chuaqui).
 It has the stamp of approval of my mentor, a senior engineer who works with React every day.
 Ask me about it line by line.
 Not a copy-pasta.

-- A background in Sustainability, Education.
+- A background in sustainability and education.
 I care a lot about learning, sharing my knowledge with others, and the impact of the things I do.

 - Social science.
 Being methodical about understanding people (incl. users, co-workers), their needs, the organisations/groups they belong to, and how it all fits together (the big picture).
 For example I conducted the research for and co-wrote [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0219607).